Treatment Options - Pomalyst

 How does Pomalyst work?

 Pomalyst works in multiple ways to slow or kill myeloma cells.
-It directly affects the tumor cells.
-It is also known to affect the blood vessels and other substances surrounding a tumor (known as the tumor microenvironment) which help to feed the cancer cell's growth and stimulate the immune system.
+Recently it has been shown in studies the MMRC helped to fund that Pomalyst and other IMiDs bind a protein in myeloma cells called cereblon.
+This binding triggers myeloma cell death.
+In some studies higher levels of cereblon are associated with better outcomes after treatment.
+Pomalyst is also known to stimulate the immune system and to affect the blood vessels and other substances surrounding a tumor (known as the tumor microenvironment) which help to feed the cancer cell's growth.

 How is Pomalyst and low-dose dexamethasone taken?